josephmagdaleno/EmployeeTracker/README.md

 ## Description

-An app to manage a companies employees
+An app to manage a companies employees.
+This program uses Node, inquirer, and Mysql.
+One aspect of this program allows you to View all Employees, Roles, and Departments.
+Another aspect is that it allows you to add into any of the viewable databases.
+You can add new employees, new roles, and new departments all withing the aplication.
+The final working part of this aplication is you are able to edit any the employees in the database.

 ## Table of Contents